mongodb/specifications/source/index-management/index-management.md

 The server-default value for `commitQuorum` is "votingMembers", which means the primary will wait for all voting data-bearing nodes to complete building the index before it commits it.

-Q: Why would a user want to specify a non-default `commitQuorum`?\
+Q: Why would a user want to specify a non-default `commitQuorum`

 Like `w: "majority"`, `commitQuorum: "votingMembers"` doesn't consider non-voting data-bearing nodes such as analytics nodes.
 If a user wanted to ensure these nodes didn't lag behind, then they would specify `commitQuorum: <total number of data-bearing nodes, including non-voting nodes>`.
 Alternatively, if they wanted to ensure only specific non-voting nodes didn't lag behind, they could specify a [custom getLastErrorMode based on the nodes' tag sets](https://www.mongodb.com/docs/manual/reference/replica-configuration/#rsconf.settings.getLastErrorModes)
 (e.g. `commitQuorum: <custom getLastErrorMode name>`).